ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 n=3, del 3 [0, 1, 2, 7, 8, 9]
 n=8, del 3 [0, 1, 2, 8, 9]
 ```
-We see the strange behaviour because everytime ```del number[i]``` is executed, the i<sup>th</sup> element of list "numbers" is removed and the index no.s of list elemests are changing correspondingly.
+We see the strange behaviour because everytime ```del number[i]``` is executed, the i<sup>th</sup> element of list "numbers" is removed and length of the list and the index no.s of list elemests are changing correspondingly.